Haemolytic uraemic syndrome (STEC HUS)

 How is STEC HUS treated?

 There is currently no direct treatment for STEC HUS so care focuses on protecting the kidneys and keeping the body healthy until the illness resolves itself.
-This usually happens within one or two weeks, as with normal stomach infections.
+This usually happens within one or two weeks, as with normal gastroenteritis.

-In some cases, a short-term course of dialysis is needed in order to temporarily take over the work of the kidneys to give them time to recover.
+As STEC HUS affects how well your kidneys work, one in two people will need a short-term course of dialysis to temporarily take over the work of your kidneys to give them time to recover.

 Around seven in ten people with STEC HUS recover completely and do not need any follow up treatment.
 Annual reviews may be recommended to check that everything remains stable.